bzhai/bzhai.github.io/_pages/about.md

 redirect_from: /bzhai/
 google_site_verification:
 ---
+<---!
 <span style="color:#B22222">I am looking for students interested in doing a PhD with me at the [Computer and Information Sciences](https://www.cis.Northumbria.ac.uk/), [Northumbria University](https://www.northumbria.ac.uk/) (UK).
 The research topics should focus on applied machine learning and data science.
 Please get in touch if you are interested.
+---->
 <span style="color:#B22222">I am looking for potential PhD students interested in doing research with me at the [Computer and Information Sciences](https://www.northumbria.ac.uk/about-us/academic-departments/computer-and-information-sciences/), [Northumbria University](https://www.Northumbria.ac.uk/) (UK).
 Please get in touch if you have any questions.
+The research topics should focus on applied machine learning and data science.
+Please get in touch if you are interested.
 Full scholarships are available for EU/UK and international students.
 Note to international students: some projects may only cover the UK tuition fees.</span>

 <br/>
 <span style="color:red">**Full Scholarship PhD opportunity**</span> OP2416 Machine Learning for Urban Climate: How to Cool Down Your City with Trees, working with [Wai Lok Woo](https://www.northumbria.ac.uk/about-us/our-staff/w/wai-lok-woo/), [Shidong Wang](https://www.ncl.ac.uk/computing/staff/profile/shidongwang.html), [Jiayi Jin](https://www.northumbria.ac.uk/about-us/our-staff/j/jiayi-jin/) and myself.
 This position is based in Northumbria University.
 More detail can be found [HERE](https://research.ncl.ac.uk/media/sites/researchwebsites/oneplanet/OP2416%20-%20Bing%20Zhai,%20UNN%20-%20Machine%20Learning%20for%20Urban%20Climate;%20How%20to%20Cool%20Down%20Your%20City%20with%20Trees.pdf). <span style="color:red">* The deadline of application is 11th January 2024, midnight*</span>